 But with all this hype, one very important question continues to appear on Google:

-“Is Shilajit good or bad for kidneys?”
+“Is Shilajit bad for kidneys?”

 This is a smart question to ask.

-Shilajit is a natural and powerful substance, and like any supplement, it can affect different organs in different ways.
 So before using it, it’s important to understand whether it truly helps kidney health or if it carries risks.
-Stay tuned, and please do reshare this post if you like it.
+Stay tuned, and please do reshare this post if you found it helpful.

 What Are Kidneys and Why Does Their Health Matter?